Skip to contents

 rgb_plot

-tidyterra provides selected scales that are suitable for creating hypsometric and bathymetric maps:
+tidyterra includes color scales suitable for hypsometric and bathymetric maps:

 asia <- rast(system.file("extdata/asia.tif", package = "tidyterra"))